 Dr Michael Harrison is Managing Partner and Chief Executive Officer of Sullivan Nicolaides Pathology.
-He has also been one of the practice’s senior consultant pathologists for 34 years with over 18 years spent in Biochemistry and Microbiology.
+He has also been one of the practice’s senior consultant pathologists for almost four decades with over 18 years spent in Biochemistry and Microbiology.
 An influential and respected national figure with a long history of service to pathology, he holds numerous key professional and government positions.

 Appointed Managing Partner and CEO in 2002, he has taken Sullivan Nicolaides Pathology through some of the greatest changes in its history as it has evolved from a respected state-based traditional practice to become Australia’s largest multidisciplinary reference laboratory known nationally for its esoteric and complex testing and a strong commitment to staying at the front edge of scientific innovation.

 Dr Harrison is widely regarded for the central role he has played in sustaining the founding partners’ corporate culture of embracing new ideas, investing in the best expertise, and providing an environment that encourages self-determination and resourcefulness.
 His ‘open door’ management policy has continued a tradition of valuing innovation and nurturing the human ingenuity needed to achieve it.